hktxt/YOLOv3/README.md

 ### Inference

 Open [test.ipynb]() and run all cells respectively.
-It will evaluate images in images folder using the model your trained.
+It will evaluate images in sample folder using the model your have trained.